billsix/cprogrammingbook/doc/01-Intro.rst

 the one called main.
 This function is the first one entered when your program starts running.
-In a freestanding environment the way that a program starts up is implementation defined; a term which means that although the Standard doesn't specify what must happen, the actual behaviour must be consistent and documented.
+In a freestanding environment the way that a program starts up is implementation defined; a term which means that although the Standard doesn't specify what must happen, the actual behavior must be consistent and documented.
 When the program leaves the main function, the whole program comes to an end.
 Here's a simple program containing two functions: